Brogandaisy/BrightonGlow/README.md

 #### - Filter Products by Skin Type: Users can refine their search by selecting products suited for oily, dry, combination, or sensitive skin.

+#### - Search for products by name or product type.
+Using MySql database to enhance search functionality to include the product description.

 #### - Shopping Bag & Checkout: Users can add multiple items to their shopping bag, modify quantities, and proceed to a secure checkout using Stripe.

 This function adds a product to the shopping bag, updates the total price, and saves the data in the session.
 It retrieves the product by its ID, gets the selected quantity (defaulting to 1 if not specified), and then updates the bag before redirecting to the shopping bag detail page.